LiliaFramework/Lilia/documentation/docs/panels.md

 **Purpose**

-Big-font button with the same underline hover animation.
+Big-font button with the same underline hover animation and selection state support.

 **Base Panel**